 Degrees & Majors

-Actuaries have been called the financial architects and social mathematicians because of their unique blend of analytical and business skills in the insurance and financial services industry, as consultants in firms that specialize in employee benefits and pensions in the government sector and in a variety of other roles.
+Actuaries have been called financial architects and social mathematicians because of their unique blend of analytical and business skills in the insurance and financial services industries.
+They serve as consultants in firms that specialize in employee benefits and pensions, in the government sector, and in a variety of other roles.
+To be recognized as a qualified actuary, a person should become a member of the Society of Actuaries or the Casualty Actuarial Society.
+Membership is obtained by passing a series of examinations.
+Completion of Robinson’s actuarial science program greatly enhances the possibility of passing those exams.

 What Is American Sign Language?
 Perimeter College offers beginning- through intermediate-level classes in American Sign Language.
 Students on a guided pathway in American Sign Language can earn an associate of arts degree.
 American Sign Language is the third most studied world language in the United States and can be a valuable asset as a secondary skill for employment.
 Why Study American Sign Language?
 Learning a new language can expand a student’s thinking, perspective and opportunities.
 Perimeter College’s guided pathway in American Sign Language prepares students for transfer to baccalaureate programs in interpreting, education or social service.
 A note on pathways: A pathway is an advising guide to help students prepare for their intended bachelor's degree major.
 By following the course of study outlined in the appropriate Associate of Arts or Associate of Science pathway, students will have the necessary prerequisite courses to continue in their chosen disciplines.
 A pathway is not a major and will not be represented on the diploma.